Orcohen33/spring-boot-blog-backend/README.md

 ### How to test
   You can test the application using Swagger UI.
 The Swagger UI is available at http://localhost:8081/swagger-ui.html.
-  You can also test the application using Postman.
-The Postman collection is available at https://www.getpostman.com/collections/1b2b2b2b2b2b2b2b2b2b.
   I've also implemented a controller and integration tests using JUnit and Mockito.